suyesha07/girlscript_web/README.md

 6. Create a new Pull Request

 ## Participation Guidelines
-We are following Google Summer of Code Participation Guidelines, please have a look at it [here.](https://summerofcode.withgoogle.com/rules/)
+We are following GS Cup Participation, for more details click [here] https://www.girlscript.tech/gscup We are following Google Summer of Code Participation Guidelines, please have a look at it [here.](https://summerofcode.withgoogle.com/rules/)

 ## License